pacutah/peaceutah-portfolio/README.md

 ##Analysis and Insights

 The collection of diamonds positioned for sale was consistent with industry standards where there was a good interplay of the relevant diamond rating factors.
-In general,  the diamonds were  predominantly small stones ranging between  0.2 – 5.01 carats and about 95% were between 0.00- 1.99 carats , while 4%  were between 2.0 -3.0 carats  and the remaining  less than 1% were 3.0 and above.The total weight  of the stones in the data set was 43,042.99 carats.
+In general, the diamonds were  predominantly small stones ranging between  0.2 – 5.01 carats and about 95% were between 0.00- 1.99 carats , while 4%  were between 2.0 -3.0 carats  and the remaining  less than 1% were 3.0 and above.
+The total weight  of the stones in the data set was 43,042.99 carats.
 The value of the transaction was $212,143,486.
 The depth profile of the diamonds was in the ideal range for most of the stones across the categories where 0.00- 3.00 carats had ideal depth range 59.5 % - 62.9% while the bigger stones above 3.0 carats had permissible range.It was observed that average depth increased with carat.
 The colour profile was consistent with desired standard covering only from alphabet D – J. G colour  was the most common in the dataset having  the highest cumulative carat.